ysaikumar21/ai-chatbot-streamlit/README.md

-AI Chatbot App

-Welcome to the AI Chatbot App!
-This project is built using Streamlit and Machine Learning to create an interactive chatbot powered by Natural Language Processing (NLP).

-🚀 Live Demo

-Check out the live version of the app: AI Chatbot App
+🤖 AI Chatbot App

+🚀 An AI-powered chatbot built using Natural Language Processing (NLP) and deployed on Streamlit Cloud.
+The chatbot understands user inputs and provides intelligent responses using Machine Learning algorithms.

+🔗 Live Demo: Click Here

 📌 Features

-💬 Interactive Chat Interface

-🧠 Machine Learning-Based Intent Detection

-🔎 Text Preprocessing & Tokenization using NLTK

-🎨 User-Friendly UI with Streamlit

-🚀 Deployed on Streamlit Cloud
+✔ Interactive Chat Interface✔ Machine Learning-Based Intent Detection✔ Preprocessing & Tokenization using NLTK✔ User-Friendly UI with Streamlit✔ Deployed on Streamlit Cloud

+🏗️ How It Works

+1️⃣ User enters a query2️⃣ Model processes the input & predicts intent3️⃣ Chatbot generates a relevant response4️⃣ Response is displayed in the chat window

 🛠️ Tech Stack